Ecclesiastes Chapter Three

 Ecclesiastes 3:12 & 13

-I know that there is nothing better for men than to be happy and do good while they live.
-That everyone may eat and drink, and find satisfaction in all his toil - this is the gift of God.
+I know that there is nothing better for them to do than to be happy and enjoy themselves as long as they live.
+Still, the fact that everyone can eat and drink and enjoy the good that results from all his work, is a gift of God.

 Our season on this earth should be a time of happiness, if we are in Christ.
 God has prepared things for each of us to do and, if we listen to the Spirit and follow, He will lead us to do good things and to enjoy our walk with Him.
 This having God with us to guide and comfort us comes through His grace (a gift).